Factors Affecting Plant Growth

 of water and nutrients

 are different with different crops

-vs collards or potatoes
+cotton vs collards or potatoes

-vs bermuda grass
+fescue vs bermuda

-generalizations hold within a crops range of adaptation
+holds within a crops range of adaptation.

-Temperature also affects soil organisms nitrifying bacteria
+Temperature also affects soil organisms.
+Nitrifying bacteria inhibited by

-Soil temperature affects water and nutrient uptake
+Soil temperature affects water and nutrient uptake.

 and high levels of soil moisture

 be regulated with drainage and irrigation

 good soil moisture improves nutrient uptake